 Motor ratings indicate the capacity of a motor to deliver mechanical power.
 This power is closely tied to the electrical input that drives the motor.
 Two commonly used terms in electrical systems are kilowatts (kW) and kilovolt-amperes (kVA).
 Understanding these terms is essential for appreciating the rationale behind motor ratings.

-Why Motors are Rated in kW
+Why are Electric Motors Rated in kW or Horsepower (hp) and Not in kVA?

 Power Factor in Motors